sableland/sable/README.md

 ## Anti-Goals

-- No node/npm support IN ANY SHAPE OR FORM
+- Node/npm support IN ANY SHAPE OR FORM
-- No support for `Deno.*` APIs outside of possible shims
+- Support for `Deno.*` APIs outside of possible shims

 ## Why not Deno?